Zoejordan012/MIST4610-group4-project1/README.md

-# 1 Get Coaches of Teams with Above Average Wins
+# Query 1 Get Coaches of Teams with Above Average Wins
 ![Screenshot](Screen%20Shot%202025-03-13%20at%209.57.23%20PM.png)
 ## This query selects the coach's name, team name, and number of wins by joining the team and head coach table and selecting the coaches with wins above the average of other teams.
 This query is important to managers in the NFL for a variety of reasons.
 This can help evaluate the coaches' performance compared to their peers.
 This can be helpful when considering awards, brand deals/commercials, and hiring and recruitment.
 These high-performing coaches may be people that are more deserving of awards and certain brand deals.
 When other teams want to recruit coaches this may be a good way to find ones that are already preforming well at their current teams.

-# 2 Games with scores above teams average
+# Query  2 Games with scores above teams average
 ![Screenshot](Screen%20Shot%202025-03-14%20at%206.35.57%20PM.png)